 The growth of our business may depend in part on our ability to acquire or in-license additional proprietary rights.
 For example, our programs may involve additional product candidates that may require the use of additional proprietary rights held by third parties.
 Our product candidates or products may also require specific formulations to work effectively and efficiently.
 These formulations may be covered by intellectual property rights held by others.
 We may develop products containing our compounds and pre-existing pharmaceutical compounds.
 These pharmaceutical compounds may be covered by intellectual property rights held by others.
 We may be required by the FDA or comparable foreign regulatory authorities to provide a companion diagnostic test or tests with our product candidates.
 These diagnostic test or tests may be covered by intellectual property rights held by others.
+We may not own, or may have to share, the intellectual property rights obtained in collaboration with any other party, or intellectual property rights obtained relating to improvements of inlicensed products or processes.

 We may be unable to acquire or in-license any relevant third-party intellectual property rights that we identify as necessary or important to our business operations.
 We may fail to obtain any of these licenses at a reasonable cost or on reasonable terms, if at all, which would harm our business.
 We may need to cease use of the compositions or methods covered by such third-party intellectual property rights, and may need to seek to develop alternative approaches that do not infringe on such intellectual property rights which may entail additional costs and development delays, even if we were able to develop such alternatives, which may not be feasible.
 Even if we are able to obtain a license under such intellectual property rights, any such license may be non-exclusive, which may allow our competitors to access the same technologies licensed to us.
 Additionally, we sometimes collaborate with academic and other institutions, such as MSK, to accelerate our pre-clinical research or development under written agreements with these institutions.
 In certain cases, these institutions provide us with an option to negotiate a license to any of the institution's rights in technology resulting from the collaboration.
 Regardless of such option, we may be unable to negotiate a license within the specified timeframe or under terms that are acceptable to us.
 If we are unable to do so, the institution may offer the intellectual property rights to others, potentially blocking our ability to pursue our program.
 If we are unable to successfully obtain rights to required third-party intellectual property or to maintain the existing intellectual property rights we have, we may have to abandon development of such program and our business and financial condition could suffer.